qNoise: A generator of non-Gaussian colored noise: Properties of the generated noise

-The Gaussian case behaves exactly as an Orstein-Uhlenbeck noise, being fully compatible with it for the whole range of $\tau$.
-As shown in the introduction, the limit $q\rightarrow1$ recovers the Gaussian noise, and all limits converge to it, See from Eqs. (\ref{eq:2nd})-(\ref{eq:OUPDF}).
+The Gaussian case behaves exactly as an Orstein-Uhlenbeck noise, concurring perfectly with it for the whole range of $\tau$ (Fig \ref{fig:qequalto1}).
+As shown in the introduction, the limit $q\rightarrow1$ recovers the Gaussian noise, and all limits converge to it, see Eqs. (\ref{eq:2nd})-(\ref{eq:OUPDF}).
 This limit allows to explore regions arbitrarily near the normal distribution.
 It can be used to model small deviations from it due to some underlying physical phenomenon.
-As the value of $q$ can be changed continuously and dynamically, this scheme also allows to model departures from the normal distribution due to of long time-scale fluctuations, by slowly varying $1-\epsilon < q < 1 + \epsilon$ as a more realistic model for a small noisy system.
+As the value of $q$ can be changed continuously and dynamically, this scheme also allows to model departures from the normal distribution due to long time-scale fluctuations, by slowly varying $1-\epsilon < q < 1 + \epsilon$ as a more realistic model for a small noisy system.

-To compute the purely Gaussian case from the general case and set $q=1$, is generally not advisable due to the longer computation times.
-An extensive battery of tests has been run in order to compare it to the Orstein-Uhlenbeck noise, and all of the results were successfully recovered.
+It is not generally recommended to compute the purely Gaussian case from the general case and set $q=1$, particularly due to potential computational complexity.
+An extensive batch of tests has been run in order to compare it to the Orstein-Uhlenbeck noise.
+All of the results were successfully recovered.
 As presented above, \texttt{orsUhl}, a function for generating Orstein-Uhlenbeck noise for a variable $\tau$ is included in this package and its results are equivalent to using the non-normalized \texttt{qNoise} function for $q=1$ at a fraction of the computation time.